jlperona-teaching/ecs154a-winter20/lab3/lab3.rst

 """"""""""""""""""""""""""""""""

 Once you have loaded your circuit, it's time to generate your output file to check if your submission is correct.
-In your favorite terminal (I use PowerShell on Windows and Konsole on Kubuntu), use the following commands:
+In your favorite terminal (I use Konsole on Kubuntu), use the following commands:

 .. code-block:: bash